 All applicants are strongly encouraged to review the Checklist for Applicants.

-Applicants who created an application in the 2019-2020 cycle can choose to pull selected sections of their application forward into the 2020-2021 application.
+Applicants who created an application in the 2022-2023 cycle can choose to pull selected sections of their application forward into the 2023-2024 application, regardless of whether the application was previously submitted.
 PharmCAS does not allow applicants to edit courses or colleges attended that were previously verified by PharmCAS, or carry forward any evaluations (references), payments, essays, or information entered within the program materials section.

 Creating a Reapplicant Account